 Around two hours before the kick-off of English Premier League matched, the 1X2 markets were working to 100.5-101% total book percentages, which is in line with the other exchanges.
 Basketball margins were a little higher, at around 101.5-102.5% but the odds for NHL ice hockey games were very close to perfect books, typically working to 100.5%.

 Matchbook may have less liquidity than the big two firms, but their markets are very competitive in terms of total book percentages, and they take smaller commissions that Betfair and Betdaq, albeit they take some commission from the stake.

 With the addition of an expert team of betting analysts, Matchbook appear on the up.
-Their site is well designed and their services appear aimed at the UK and Irish market, so they really seem to want to take on the exchange ‘big boys’.
 At present, the variety of sports on offer is too limited, and the depth of those available definitely requires improvement.
-However, for punters who like to play Asian handicap markets for some of the top football leagues, the total book percentages are very competitive and the margins are comparatively lower.
+However, for punters who like to play Asian handicap markets for some of the top football leagues, the total book percentages are very competitive, and the margins are comparatively lower.
 Matchbook could improve by streaming live events and offering more payment types, but their business model is definitely moving in the right direction and they are recommended as a solid alternative for top league football, ice hockey and basketball punters.